f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/xc-console-demo-guide.rst

 Below we shall take a look into detailed steps as mentioned above.

+1. Creating mk8s cluster from F5 XC Console:
+      **Step 1.1**: Login to F5 XC Console
+            a.
+From the F5 XC Home page, ``Select the Multi-Cloud Network Connect`` Service

 1. Creating AWS VPC Site object from F5 XC Console:
       **Step 1.1**: Login to F5 XC Console
             a.
 From the F5 XC Home page, ``Select the Multi-Cloud Network Connect`` Service